bdnorris/DES-340/lectures/lecture17-layout-flexbox.md

 }
 ```

 This div can grow and shrink, but will try to be 50%.
-This means if it's siblings are set the same and it's parent allows wrapping, it will allow 2 per row.
+This means if its siblings are set the same and its parent allows wrapping, it will allow 2 per row.
 If there were 3 and wrapping was not allowed, it would end up being 33.333%.
 You'll see more about how this stuff works in the next lecture.

 Although setting different values other than 1 or 0 for flex-grow and flex-shrink is a pretty powerful tool, I don't really use it.
 I find percentages are easier for me to grasp, and I simply use either 0 or 1 to basically turn shrinking and growing to on or off.